phusion/holy-build-box/LINKING-CXX.md

 ## Exceptions

 According to [the GCC wiki](https://gcc.gnu.org/wiki/Visibility), exceptions that may be thrown across library boundaries must be declared with default (not hidden) symbol visibility.
-However, the developer who wrote the original patch [claims](http://stackoverflow.com/questions/14268736/symbol-visibility-exceptions-runtime-error) that these issues have been solved in later GCC issues, so that everything should work even if you do not explicitly declare your exceptions with default visibility.
+However, the developer who wrote the original patch [claims](http://stackoverflow.com/questions/14268736/symbol-visibility-exceptions-runtime-error) that these issues have been solved in later GCC versions, so that everything should work even if you do not explicitly declare your exceptions with default visibility.
 Our static libstdc++ should therefore not cause any problems with exception handling.

 ## Dynamically linking to libstdc++